 Growing up in Denmark has significantly influenced Signe’s views on gender equality.
 She believes women and men should enjoy equal rights, opportunities, resources and rewards in order to fulfil their potential.
 Signe is an Executive Manager at CAE and was the Co-Chapter Lead of the Change Management Institute (VIC).

 As a leader, Signe takes a strengths-based and consultative approach which enables her to deliver strategic projects and desired outcomes across multiple functions and areas.
 She has an M.A. in Psychology and Communication Studies and a background in narrative and cognitive coaching.

-Besides being a spokesperson for female leaders, Signe is a passionate cyclist (no Lycra!), a sun worshipper, and has recently discovered scuba diving.
+Besides being a spokesperson for female leaders, Signe is a passionate cyclist (no Lycra!), a sun worshipper, and an advanced scuba diver.
 Signe joined the Board in 2015.